Detail Itinerary

 DAY 1: Arrival & Hotel Transfer

-Arrive at Paro International Airport from Delhi, Calcutta, Kathmandu or Bangkok.
+Arrive at Paro International Airport from Delhi, Calcutta, Kathmandu, or Bangkok.
 Paro is situated in a beautiful valley at 2280 metres and is a fitting introduction to this charming kingdom.
-Your guide will meet you and take you to your hotel.
+Your guide from NTB Treks will meet you and take you to your hotel.
 There should be time for a quick stroll around Paro town before lunch.
-In the afternoon you can visit the impressive Paro Rinpung Dzong, one of the finest examples of Bhutanese architecture.
+In the afternoon, visit the impressive Paro Rinpung Dzong.

 Overnight in Paro.